TreyE/detest/README.md

 Previous measurements aren't good in some cases because:
 1. The amount of time a file takes to run can vary and change over time.
 2. If your test suite takes a long time to run, you at some point will need to run and measure all of the files in the suite - which can take quite a while.

+## Supported Test Frameworks

+Currently Detest only supports RSpec.

+## Outstanding Features

+Support for Cucumber is planned once RSpec support is stable.